When Can Babies Eat Cheerios and Puffs? Parents, You Need to Know This!

 Based on the expert's recommendation from American Academy of Pediatrics, solid food should be offered when a baby is about 12 months old.
 On the other hand, the recommendation from Cheerios’ official website indicates that the cereals can be introduced around 9-12 months old.

 Therefore, you could start purchasing a high chair and some cereals at this period.
 It is essential to make sure that your baby is ready for solid food and to understand how this will impact her eating habits or bottle-feeding.
 So, before you start giving your baby some Cheerios, take note of the following:

 - Check for signs of readiness

 - Have a lot of patience as this is a ‘messy period’

+More importantly, learn how you can better take care of your baby's teeth when he or she starts eating solid food.
 If you have found this post useful, feel free to share it.
 You may opt to leave your comments or questions too.
 I would be more than pleased to answer your questions.
 Until next post, mommies and daddies!